-Sitting on the banks of the Arkansas River, Little Rock is home to a thriving New South culture encompassing vibrant nightlife, a thriving food scene and world class attractions.
-The city’s downtown district is at the heart of the action, with the majority of its entertainment spots and historic landmarks, as well as its commercial and office buildings, huddled together in this perpetually bustling area.
+Sitting on the banks of the Arkansas River, Little Rock is home to a thriving New South culture encompassing vibrant nightlife, a burgeoning food scene and world class attractions.
+The city’s Downtown is a perpetually bustling area with the majority of its entertainment spots and historic landmarks, as well as its commercial and office buildings.

-Little Rock also lays claim to playing a crucial role in the history of American Civil Rights, after a High School incident in 1957 brought international attention to the cause.
+Little Rock is best known around the world for the crucial role it played in American Civil Rights history, after nine African American students enrolled in Little Rock Central High School in 1957 but were denied entry causing a national crisis.
 More recently, the city was home to Bill and Hillary Clinton, with Bill announcing his candidacy to become President on the steps of the Old Statehouse in October 1991.

 An authentic replica of an old water-powered grist mill, this eye-catching structure appears in the opening scene of the classic 1939 film Gone with the Wind and is believed to be the only building remaining from the famous movie.
 Built in 1933, it was designed to look old so it would appear as if it was constructed in the 1800s.
 As for the park itself, it is decorated with sculptures of toadstools, tree stumps, and a tree branch-entwined bridge that connects the mill to the rest of the park.
 The Old Mill is listed on the National Register of Historic Places and is well worth a visit.

 3800 Lakeshore Dr., T.R.
 Pugh Memorial Park, North Little Rock